marcelopajr/pizza-shop-api/README.md

 > You must also run migrations to create database tables and run the seed to populate the database with fake data.

+First you must create a .env.local file using the same content as .env.local.example.
+Then follow the commands bellow.

 ```sh
 bun i
 docker compose up -d